 Neuropsychologist Javier Tomas Romero presents some principles for developing instructions in cognitive rehabilitation.
-Direct instructions and programmí instructions, the design of these and which produce the greatest effect.
+Direct instructions and programmed instructions, their design and which produce the greatest effect.

-Below we will present some principles for developing instructions in your cognitive rehabilitation activities.
-If what you intend is the personalization of activities (which does not have to be the case), instructions are an important part you should work on with your patient.
+Below we will present some principles for creating instructions in your cognitive rehabilitation activities.
+If what you intend is to personalize the activities (which does not have to be the case), instructions are an important part you should work on for your patient.
 Adapting instructions to the characteristics of learning requires effort since you must understand the way your patient thinks, reasons, and learns.
-Therefore we describe several methods from the scientific literature.
+For this reason we describe several methods from the scientific literature.

 The main methods of instruction are (Ehlhardt, Sohlberg and Glang and Albin; 2005):